abel-keya/K-nearest-neighbor-kNN-classifier-and-a-Naive-Bayes-classifier/README.md

 # Data Features
 The [dataset1](https://github.com/abel-keya/week9_IP_Abel_Keya_K-nearest-neighbor-kNN-classifier-and-a-Naive-Bayes-classifier/blob/master/train%20(5).csv) has the following features:
 The titanic.csv file contains data for 887 of the real Titanic passengers.
 Each row represents one person.
-The columns describe different attributes about the person including whether they survived (S), their age (A), their passenger-class (C), their sex (G) and the fare they paid (X).
+The columns describe different attributes about the person including:

+* survived
+* Age
+* passenger-class
+* sex
+* fare they paid (X)
+* Embarked

 ## Dataset 2